Jason Grilli: Toronto Blue Jays

 On May 31, 2016, the Braves traded Grilli to the Toronto Blue Jays for Sean Ratcliffe.
 Grilli earned his first save as a Blue Jay on June 12, closing out a 10–9 win over the Baltimore Orioles.
 On July 2, he recorded his first win as a Blue Jay in a 9–6 victory over the Cleveland Indians.
 In 42 regular season innings with the Blue Jays, Grilli posted a 6–4 record, 3.64 ERA, and 58 strikeouts.
 He made five appearances in the postseason, and allowed one hit in 32/3 total innings.
 On November 5, 2016, the Blue Jays picked up Grilli's $3 million option for the 2017 season.
-In a June 3, 2017 game against the New York Yankees, Grilli gave up four home runs in a single inning of relief, becoming the first Blue Jays reliever to do so.
+In a June 3, 2017, game against the New York Yankees, Grilli gave up four home runs in a single inning of relief, becoming the first Blue Jays reliever to do so.
 On June 27, Grilli was designated for assignment.

 Return to Texas

 On July 2, 2017, Grilli was traded to the Texas Rangers for minor league outfielder Eduard Pinto.
+He became a free agent following the season.